basecamp/handbook/international-travel-guide.md

 * Basecamp app: Reinstall on your phone, tablet, and laptop.
 * 1Password: Turn off Travel Mode.
 Go to https://basecamp.1password.com/profile and click Disable Travel Mode.
 Next time you open 1Password, you’ll have full access again.
 * HEY: Log back in on your device(s).
-* Basecamp source code: Download and restore the archive of your Basecamp git repos, but only if needed during travel.
+* Source code: Download and restore the archive of your git repos, but only if needed during travel.
 * Other sensitive documents: Download and restore, but only if needed during travel.

 ### Checklist: When You Return